 - Slice the oranges in half, juice them, then strain the fresh juice into a jug to remove any pulp.

 - Pour the orange juice into a large pan.
-Add the sugar, orange zest and cornstarch.
+Add the sugar, orange zest, and cornstarch.
 Stir and mix well until everything is combined.

 - Place the pan over medium heat.
 Bring the mixture to a boil, then reduce the heat, stirring constantly to avoid lumps.
+Add salt and butter, and stir until dissolved.

 - Continue to cook over low heat for around 20-30 minutes, stirring continuously until the mixture thickens and pulls away from the sides of the pan.

-- Smooth the top with a spatula.
+- Pour the mixture into the prepared baking tray lined with parchment paper.
+Smooth the top with a spatula.
 Allow it to cool to room temperature and then refrigerate for a few hours or overnight until set.

 - Once set, remove the fruit snack from the baking tray, place it on a cutting board, and remove the parchment paper.
+Cut it into rectangles and then into small squares.

 - Coat the orange squares with granulated sugar to prevent sticking.
+Place the fruit snacks on a plate or bowl

 Notes